AMBER

 USES

 Amber has been a popular jewelry stone for thousands of years.
 However, with a hardness of only 2 to 2.5, it’s very susceptible to damage from accidental scratches.
 As ring stones, ambers would benefit from protective settings.
 Necklaces, pendants, or earrings are better options.
-Ambers are often tumble polished and used as beads or cabochons.
+It often tumble polished and used as beads or cabochons.
 Faceted pieces are rare.

 MOHS HARDNESS